The World Is Still Beautiful: Anime

-A 12-episode anime television series adaptation, produced by Nippon Television, VAP, Hakusensha and Pierrot, aired on Nippon TV from April 6 to June 29, 2014.
+A 12-episode anime television series adaptation, produced by Nippon Television, VAP, Hakusensha and Studio Pierrot, aired on Nippon TV from April 6 to June 29, 2014.
 (Note: Nippon TV listed the series air dates on Saturday at 26:20, which is effectively Sunday at 2:20 a.m.
 JST.)
 It was directed by Hajime Kamegaki, with Shinzō Fujita handling series composition, Ichirō Uno designing the characters, and Kousuke Yamashita composing the music.
-The opening theme is "Beautiful World" by Joanna Koike, while the ending theme "Promise" and the insert song "Amefurashi no Uta: Beautiful Rain" (アメフラシの歌 ～Beautiful Rain～) performed by Rena Maeda.
-"Farewell Rain" in episode 12, sung by Nike's grandmother is performed by Chisa Yokoyama.
+The opening theme song is "Beautiful World", performed by Joanna Koike, while the ending theme song is "Promise", performed by Rena Maeda.
+The series features an insert song, "Amefurashi no Uta: Beautiful Rain" (アメフラシの歌 ～Beautiful Rain～), performed by Maeda, and another one, titled "Ame Okuri no Uta" (雨おくりの歌), performed by Chisa Yokoyama.

 In North America, the series was licensed by Sentai Filmworks, which released the series on home video format on October 6, 2015.